dashpay/docs/docs/user/introduction/features.rst

 -  **Dash Evolution** will make using cryptocurrency as easy as using PayPal.

 Masternode owners must have possession of 1000 DASH, which they prove by signing a message included in a special transaction written to the blockchain.
 The Dash can be moved or spent at any time, but doing so will cause the masternode to fall out of queue and stop earning rewards.
 Masternode users are also given **voting rights** on proposals.
-Each masternode has one vote and this vote can be used on budget proposals or important decisions that affect Dash.
+Each masternode can vote on budget proposals or important decisions that affect Dash.

 Masternodes cost money and effort to host so they are paid a percentage